nosilver4u/ewww-image-optimizer/readme.txt

 * added: compatibility with Visual Composer and Essential Grid async/AJAX loaders
 * added: compatibility with Media File Renamer
 * changed: ExactDN rewrites all wp-content and wp-includes urls by default
+* changed: mime-type detection function does not rely on fileinfo extension anymore
 * changed: Solaris/SunOS binary builds use OpenIndiana 2017.10, let me know if they break
 * fixed: wp-emoji script not rewritten by EXACTDN_ALL_THE_THINGS
 * fixed: resize detection script throws error when admin bar is hidden
+* fixed: warnings when WP Offload S3 set to delete local files, props ianmjones
 * updated: pngquant version 2.11.7

 = 4.0.6 =